moroshko/react-scanner/README.md

 `react-scanner` statically analyzes the given code (TypeScript supported) and extracts React components and props usage.

 First, it crawls the given directory and compiles a list of files to be scanned.
-Then, it scans every file by extracting rendered components and their props into a JSON report.
+Then, it scans every file and extracts rendered components and their props into a JSON report.

 For example, let's say we have the following `index.js` file: